rebekahkahn/mantisplace-react-design/README.md

 This project was created using [Create React App](https://github.com/facebook/create-react-app).
 Project is now being reworked for react and reactstrap.

-## Done (Jan 25, 2020)
+## Done (Jan 26, 2020)

-- Filtered mantises by age and featured
-- Bound dropdown state to class state
-- Working on getting results to show up accordingly...
+- Reworking mantisinfo components to be more concise

 ## To Fix